What is end-to-end encryption and why is everyone fighting over it?

 How end-to-end encryption works

 In a system that uses E2EE, the message is encrypted by the user’s device and is only decrypted when it arrives on the recipient's device.
-This is to prevent data from being intercepted, deleted, or modified by unauthorised third parties.
+This is to prevent data from being intercepted, deleted, or modified by unauthorized third parties.

 This is notably different from ‘encryption in transit’, another technique that only encrypts data as it travels between one device and a target server, and then from the server to a recipient device, with the data being decrypted and re-encrypted at each stage.
-This allows for a legitimate third party, such as a service provider, to access the contents of a message, but prevents unauthorised individuals from intercepting the messages as they travel.
+This allows for a legitimate third party, such as a service provider, to access the contents of a message, but prevents unauthorized individuals from intercepting the messages as they travel.

 Encryption in transit is by far the most common form of data encryption used by companies today.
 Only a handful of companies have adopted the more secure E2EE method, although many messaging application providers are turning to the technology as a way of differentiating themselves from their competition.